willeppy/willeppy.github.io/index.md

 	</div>
 	<div class="intro-left">
 		<div class="intro-left">
-			Hi and welcome!
+			Hello and welcome!
 I am a PhD candidate in the Human Computer Interaction Institute at Carnegie Mellon University.
 I work in the <a href="https://dig.cmu.edu"> DIG </a> research group and am advised by <a href="https://www.domoritz.de">Dominik Moritz</a> and <a href="https://perer.org">Adam Perer</a>.
 		</div>
 		<div style="height: 1rem"></div>
 		<div class="intro-left">